Reading Time: 7 minutes

 Assume that you were not able to find TDSSserv.sys inside hidden devices under device manager, then go to Step 7.

-By doing Step 2, a log file called ntbtlog.txt is generated inside C:\Windows.
-It’s a small text file containing lot of entries which might run to more than 100 pages if you take a printout.
+If you did step 2, a log file called ntbtlog.txt is automatically generated inside the location C:\Windows.
+It’s a small text file containing a lot of entries which might run to more than 100 pages if you take a printout.
 You need to scroll down slowly and check if you have any entry TDSSserv.sys which shows that there is an infection.
-Follow steps mentioned in Step 6.
+Follow the steps mentioned in Step 6.

-In above mentioned case, I mentioned only about TDSSserv.sys, but there are other types of rootkits which do same damage.
-Let’s take case of 2 entries H8SRTnfvywoxwtx.sys and _VOIDaabmetnqbf.sys listed under device manager in my friends PC.
+In the above-mentioned case, I mentioned only about TDSSserv.sys, but there are other types of rootkits which do the same damage.
+Let’s take the case of 2 entries H8SRTnfvywoxwtx.sys and _VOIDaabmetnqbf.sys listed under device manager in my friends PC.
 The logic behind understanding if it is a dangerous file or not is mainly by their name.
-These name makes no sense and I don’t think any self respecting company will give a name like this to their files.
-Here, I used first few letters H8SRT and _VOID and did steps mentioned in Step 6 to remove infected file.
+This name makes no sense and I don’t think any self-respecting company will give a name like this to their files.
+Here, I used the first few letters H8SRT and _VOID and did steps mentioned in Step 6 to remove the infected file.
 (Please Note: H8SRTnfvywoxwtx.sys and _VOIDaabmetnqbf.sys are just an example.
-The corrupted files can come in any name, but it will be easy to recognize because of the long file name and presence of random numbers and alphabets in the name.)
+The corrupted files can come in any name, but it will be easy to recognize because of the long filename and presence of random numbers and alphabets in the name.)

-Please try these steps at your own risk. steps mentioned above won’t crash your computer.
-But to be on the safer side, it is better to take a backup of important files and ensure that you have option to repair or re-install operating system using OS disk.
+Please try these steps at your own risk.
+Steps mentioned above won’t crash your computer.
+But to be on the safer side, it is better to take a backup of important files.
+Also, ensure you have the option to repair or re-install operating system using OS disk if needed.

-You now have clear instructions including step by step video on how to get rid of google redirect virus.
-Also you know what to do if this didn’t work out.
+You now have detailed instructions including video to get rid of google redirect virus.
+Also, you know what to do if this didn’t work out.
 Take action immediately before the infection spreads to more files and render the PC unusable.
-Share this tutorial.
-It makes a huge difference to someone facing the same problem.
-Good Luck.